Visit a vineyard this summer in the UK and Europe

 The slopes of the Douro Valley are renowned for the production of port and table wines – it is believed that grape harvesting in the region has taken place for more than 1,800 years.

 Extend your holiday

-Many of our overseas tours explore wine regions across the globe - go wine tasting in San Marino and Chianti on our Italian Explorer tour, or take in California's wine country on our California Dreaming tour.
+Many of our overseas tours explore wine regions across the globe, head to Italy and sample the fruits of San Marino and Chianti on our Italian Explorer tour.